algorythmiclabs/contentstack-bestpractices/README.md

 # contentstack-bestpractices
-A set of opinionated best practices for working with the Contentstack CMS platform.
+> A collection of opinionated best practices for working with the Contentstack CMS platform.